soulverteam/X-Series/README.md

 The data point will be assigned a variable name that you can refer to across your sheets.
 The data point will be periodically fetched for you in the background at a frequency you specify.

+### Detailed Documentation

+You can find more detailed documentation for Soulver X [here](https://documentation.soulver.app/experimental-features/x).

 ## Supporting this project

 We invented the modern notepad calculator (with an answer column alongside a text editor) in 2005, and we envision more exciting advancements arising from this research too.